-- L. Engine cooling radiators may be replaced with alternate parts subject to the following restrictions: - Radiator core dimensions (width, height, thickness) cannot be smaller than the standard part. - Radiator must mount to OE radiator mounts. - Fluid capacity and dry weight of the radiator must be no less than that of the standard part.
+- L. Engine cooling radiators may be replaced with alternate parts subject to the following restrictions: - 1.
+Radiator core dimensions (width, height, thickness) cannot be smaller than the standard part. - 2.
+Radiator must mount to OE radiator mounts. - Fluid capacity and dry weight of the radiator must be no less than that of the standard part.
 Installation of an alternate radiator may serve no other purpose (e.g., to allow a cold air intake passage). - 4.
-A replacement radiator may contain an integrated oil cooler provided the portion of the radiator that is utilized for coolant conforms to the remainder of 14.10.L. - Installation of an alternate radiator may serve no other purpose (e.g. to allow a cold air intake passage). - M.Cars with combustion chamber oil injection systems (such as those in rotary engines) may supplement the standard engine lubrication with additional oil supplied through the standard fuel delivery system and/ or an oil-metering-pump (OMP) adaptor plate.
+A replacement radiator may contain an integrated oil cooler provided the portion of the radiator that is utilized for coolant conforms to the remainder of 14.10.L. - 5.
+Installation of an alternate radiator may serve no other purpose (e.g. to allow a cold air intake passage). - M.Cars with combustion chamber oil injection systems (such as those in rotary engines) may supplement the standard engine lubrication with additional oil supplied through the standard fuel delivery system and/ or an oil-metering-pump (OMP) adaptor plate.
 An oil storage tank may be added to provide oil to the OMP.
-Holes may be drilled for mounting. - N. A single clutch master cylinder brace may be added provided it is bolton and serves no other purpose. - O. The clutch disk and pressure plate may be modified or replaced. - P. The Transmission Control Unit (TCU) may be re-programmed.
+Holes may be drilled for mounting. - N. A single clutch master cylinder brace may be added provided it is bolton and serves no other purpose. - O. The clutch disk and pressure plate of traditional, pedal operated manual transmissions may be modified or replaced. - P. The Transmission Control Unit (TCU) may be re-programmed.
 This allowance only applies to modification of transmission behaviors and does not extend to re-programming any other components. - Q. Except for AWD cars in STH, electronic differentials may be re-programmed.
-This allowance only applies to changing differential behaviors and does not extend to re-programming any other components.
+This allowance only applies to changing differential behaviors and does not extend to re-programming any other components. - R. Engines may be re-bored up to a maximum overbore of 0.020" (0.508 mm).
+Sleeving is allowed to repair to the standard bore.
+Only OE-type pistons of the same configuration and of the same or greater weights are permitted.
+No interchange between cast and forged pistons is allowed.
+Employing standard overbore increments is highly recommended within the limit of the overbore limit above, consistent with the availability of OE-type parts.